jnaidu/IoTGitBook/event_source.md

 }
 ```
 ## GET: DELETE EVENT SOURCE
-Delete an existing event source.
+Deletes an existing event source.
 Throws an error if {eventSourceId} does not already exist.

 URI: /eventSources/{eventSourceId}